 It’s difficult to beat what new San Diego general manager Tom Telesco pulled off in the second and third rounds.
 After taking Alabama right tackle D.J.
-Fluker with the 11th pick in the first round, Telesco came back firing Friday with the trade up to acquire Te’o and the third-round selection of California receiver Keenan Allen.
+Fluker at No. 11 in the first round, Telesco came back firing Friday with the trade-up for Te’o and the with the third-round selection of California receiver Keenan Allen.

 I expect both Te’o and Allen to contribute immediately.
 Allen, who has had some manageable knee issues, is a sure receiver who gives the offense-needy Chargers a serious weapon.
 Philip Rivers has seen several top weapons leave in free agency in recent years.
 He gets a gift in the form of Allen.